slanska/flexilite/doc/01_00_RDBMS.md

 custom implementation, usually, individually for evert enumeration type.
 Finally, when doing search, it is often needed to include actual text values into search, within selected language.

+For any real application just enum support means hundred of development and testing hours.

 #### 2. Lists (aka Arrays aka Vectors)

 Standard RDBMS do not support value list (aka arrays aka vectors).
-So, if requirement is to have, say, multiple tags per record (kind of extended enums), additional table needs to created.
+So, if requirement is to have, say, multiple tags per record (kind of extended enums) or few email addresses, additional table needs to created.
 Which brings us to the next section.

 #### Many-to-many relation

-Standard RDBMS were designed to support one-to-many or one-to-one relations (and even this area is really half baked, as we will conclude in the next section).
+Standard RDBMS were designed to support one-to-many or one-to-one relations (and even this area is really half baked, as we will cover in the next section).
 Many-to-many relation needs one more table to create and maintain,

 #### Half defined relations

 Despite of "R" _relations_ are actually half baked in RDBMS.
 Even though relations are defined via foreign key, so they are generally known to the database, this knowledge adds very little to real usage - one needs to apply the definition every time when 2 tables have to be joined together.
-Unnecessary complication.
+This is unnecessary complication.

 #### User defined fields